LexieData/LexieData.GitHub.io/mining_project.md

 ### 2nd Prompt
 The boss says something weird happened on June 1, 2017 and wants me to investigate.
 So I used a boolean mask and filtered the data to show only rows and columns for June 1, 2017.
 <img src="images/Python Date Range.png?raw=true"/>
 Since there are 432 pages of this data, it is hard to see any salient numbers.
-Creating a visualization would help to see any trends present, which leads into prompt 3.
+Creating a visualization would help to see any trends present; which leads into prompt 3.

 ### 3rd Prompt
 The boss then requests a visualization that relates all variables, for June 1, 2017.
 I did this using the Seaborn library and creating a pairplot using this code: